 Lyre Conservation Area

 The Lyre Conservation Area is a 280-acre property just east of the Lyre River on the Strait of Juan de Fuca.
 This Conservation Area features the estuary at the mouth of the Lyre River, streams, tide-flats, kelp beds and a ½ mile of Strait of Juan de Fuca shoreline.
 It also includes a large diverse upland forest as well as excellent habitat for salmon and a variety of migratory and resident birds and wildlife.
 Just 20 miles west of Port Angeles, it is an ideal spot for non-motorized daytime activities like bird and wildlife viewing, surfing, picnicking, fishing and beach walking.
-With responsible use, this phenomenal new conservation area will provide habitat protection and recreational access for generations to come.
+With responsible use, this phenomenal conservation area will provide habitat protection and recreational access for generations to come.

 What to Expect When you Arrive

 Thanks to the Olympic Peninsula Chapter of the Surfrider Foundation there’s a Sanican at the Conservation Area.
-However, there are no trash cans so if you pack it in, please pack it out.

 Thank you to our Partners

-This new community conservation area was made possible through the efforts of the Land Trust and local partners to secure grant funding provided by the State of Washington’s Puget Sound Acquisition and Restoration fund, Marine Shoreline Protection fund, Estuary and Salmon Restoration Program, general North Olympic Land Trust funds, and a generous donation from the prior owner for the ongoing care of the land.
+This community conservation area was made possible through the efforts of the Land Trust and local partners to secure grant funding provided by the State of Washington’s Puget Sound Acquisition and Restoration fund, Marine Shoreline Protection fund, Estuary and Salmon Restoration Program, general North Olympic Land Trust funds, and a generous donation from the prior owner for the ongoing care of the land.
 Critical partners include the North Olympic Peninsula Lead Entity, Washington Department of Fish and Wildlife, the Puget Sound Partnership, the Lower Elwha Klallam Tribe, and the Makah Tribe.

 To read more about the purchase of the property, click here.